How Do You Use Ancestry Com

 FAQ: Unveiling the Answers

 Q: Can I cancel my Ancestry.com subscription at any time?
 A: Yes, you can cancel your Ancestry.com subscription at any time.
-However, you may be subject to cancellation fees depending on the terms of your subscription agreement.
+Still, you may be subject to cancellation fees depending on the terms of your subscription agreement.

 Conclusion